Here are some answers to our most frequently asked questions on the admissions process.

 If taking public transportation, Labouré can be reached by taking the Ashmont-Mattapan trolley line from either the Ashmont or Mattapan MBTA station.
 Take the trolley to Milton station and walk (approximately 15 minutes) up Adams Street to the campus.

-Labouré College does not offer on-campus housing or dormitories.
+Labouré College of Healthcare does not offer on-campus housing or dormitories.
 Our students either commute to campus, or take their courses 100% online.

 We would love to meet you and answer any questions you may have!